Corporate Taxation in Norway in 2026: Rates for AS, ENK, NUF and Other Business Forms

 Record Keeping Requirements

+All businesses must maintain accurate accounting records for a minimum of 5 years (some records must be kept for 10 years).
 AS companies are generally required to have an auditor.
 Annual accounts must be prepared, audited, and approved within six months of fiscal year-end.

 Changes for 2026 and Recent Updates